People

 John Wooden, Jack Butcher, Junior Gee, Damon Bailey and the Zeller brothers have all lived with the passion of basketball in Southern Indiana.

-The list is made up of famous players and coaches, national champions and Olympic gold medalists, many of whom played in the NBA.
+The list is made up of famous players and coaches, national champions and Olympic gold medalists, many of whom played in the NBA

 Clifford “Butch” Canary isn’t on the list.
 Playing for Alfordsville High School in the late 1950s, Canary never won any state basketball awards or state championship.
 There aren’t any old statues with his likeness or any old gyms with his jersey hanging from the rafters.